thoth-33/StaticYellow/README.md

 -Devianart- For all the female sprites for the game -FrenchOrange- for all the running and surfing sprites added to the game/ yellow sprites -Rosie- for the Nurse Joy, Jenny, Yellow back picture.
--PokeFanMarcel- For the code for the running sprites to work and the code to make the EXP ALL a key item that can turn on or off
+-PokeFanMarcel- For the Nurse Joy SS Anne room, the code for the running sprites to work and the code to make the EXP ALL a key item that can turn on or off
 -RainbowMetalPigeon/ExtremeYellow- Space code for Bank 1E, Surrender in battle option, and Pikachu Flying Animation.
 Also for 3rd character/gender tutorial AND FOR CREATING THE HARDEST GEN 1 YELLOW HACK EVER.
 BUT I LOVE PLAYING IT
 -RainbowDevs/Pokemon Brown- Another awesome Gen 1 hack.
 Some Pokemon Sprites were taken from Brown and added into this game.
 - BYRAX- FOR THE BOXART FOR ALL THE GBC/GBA GAMES.
 ALSO TESTING THE GAME MULTIPLE TIMES AS WELL.